NrupParikh/flutter_base_structure/README.md

 ### This base structure includes following features

+- Bloc Pattern Architecture
 - Google Font to support the App level font
-- Bloc Pattern Architecture
 - Dio for Networking (API Calling)
 - Shared Preferences
 - Connectivity Check
+- CI/CD integration with use of GitHub Action

 ## References